 and pitch the idea to a broadcaster.

 - It’s a fascinating time for TV at the moment.
-What we’re watching, the way we’re watching it… What trends do you predict for this year?
-And in five years time?
+What we’re watching, the way we’re watching it… What trends do you predict for the future?

 I don’t believe

 the scare mongering that linear TV is dead, I think we will always watch must